Santa Fe Bengal Cattery

 • Do use glass, stainless, or food grade ceramic food and water bowls.

 • Do feed high-grade food for maintaining good health – it is easier to stay healthy than to get healthy again!
-We feel that 80% quality dry Cat food and 20% quality wet Cat food is the healthiest combination for your Cat.
+We feel that 50% quality dry Cat food and 50% quality wet Cat food is the healthiest combination for most Cats.
 Click HERE for more information.

-• Do wash water bowls with dish soap daily to prevent giardia from tainting the standing water – Cats systems are more sensitive than dogs.
+• Do wash and rinse water and food bowls with dish soap daily to prevent giardia or other contaminents from tainting the standing water – Cats systems are more sensitive than dogs.

 • Do keep food and water bowls away from the litter box to limit contamination.

-• Do keep the litter box clean on a daily basis and change the entire box of litter every week to two weeks – cleaning the inside of the litter box with disinfectant and rinsing well with clear water, dry thoroughly and add new fresh litter to a depth of 3 to 4 inchs.
+• Do keep the litter box clean on a daily basis and change the entire box of litter every week to two weeks – cleaning the inside of the litter box with disinfectant and rinsing well with clear water, dry thoroughly and add new fresh litter to a depth of 2 to 3 inches.
+If using Feline Pine Pellet Litter, do purchase and use their sifting two-part litter box system - your home will always smell clean with use of this litter and litter box system!

 • Do clip you Cat’s nails every four to five weeks as needed.
 Only use a specific cat nail clipper; the guillotine variety seems to function the best.
 See the "How to clip a Cat's nails" article to be posted soon.